Visitors

 Visitor policy

-If you are a graduate research student registered with another University and want to undertake research at Oxford under the guidance of an academic familiar with the chosen area of study, you should apply to become a Recognised Student.
+If you are a graduate research student registered with another University and want to undertake research at Oxford under the guidance of an academic familiar with the chosen area of study for 12 weeks or longer (up to a maximum of 3 terms), you should apply to become a Recognised Student.
+This process is now handled by the Academic Administration team, so please contact them with your request and they will supply the guidelines for this: graduate@ndcn.ox.ac.uk.
+Please allow at least four months for such visits to be processed.

-Where a visa for the visit is required, the information MUST be submitted at least three months in advance of the intended start date.
+Where a visa for the visit is required, the information MUST be submitted at least four months in advance of the intended start date.

-If you wish to host a visitor, please email hr@ndcn.ox.ac.uk as soon as possible with the following:
+If you wish to host a visitor who is not classed as a Recognised Student, please email hr@ndcn.ox.ac.uk as soon as possible with the following:

 NB: All PIs and Line Managers must be aware that visitors to the UK who wish to participate in any activities in the University must hold an appropriate visa.
 Visitors holding a general 'tourist' visa are not allowed to participate in any activities in the University whatsoever.